jpgmv1998/reproducible_paper_template/README.md

 Ideas for implementation are stored on [Issues](https://github.com/jpgmv1998/reproducible_paper_template/issues).

+## How to use

+* Select use this template on the upper right corner (or click [here](https://github.com/jpgmv1998/reproducible_paper_template/generate)) and follow the instructions to create your own GitHub repository.

+* If you want to use version control within the RStudio project with git see this [tutorial](https://happygitwithr.com/) then:
+    * Open RStudio > File > New Project... > Version Control > Git > insert the url, that appears when clicking on code in your GitHub repository, on Repository URL.

+* When using R always open RStudio using the .Rproj file.

 ## Features

 * R Project (with git - optional) - Allows better use of relative paths, helps with version control connecting RStudio directly to a GitHub project (requires previous setup - see more about [here](https://happygitwithr.com/)).